A Practical Guide to Investing in Stocks

 Companies issue stocks to raise money in order to finance different projects.
 It's an alternative to taking a loan from a bank.

 The stock market bases the value of companies on their expected future earnings.
-Hence, it's forward-looking which explains why unprofitable companies like Uber can have high valuations.
+Hence, it's forward-looking which explains why unprofitable companies like Uber can have high valuations: investors think they will do much better in the future than they do right now.

 Every transaction needs a buyer and a seller.
 The stock exchanges use computers to take care of the matching.
 But remember that at the core the stock market is simply a place where you trade portions of companies with other people.